 5 min read

 The cybersecurity industry is notorious for coining terms and acronyms that rise and fall out of favor before they even have a chance to be fully understood.
 We get it – rapid innovation can be messy and lead to confusion and clutter.
 While it’s exciting and encouraging to see so many solution providers invent new solutions and improve upon others, resulting in new concepts, sometimes all of this terminology is honestly just an effort to stand out from the crowd.
-As a result, business and IT leaders are left wondering what cybersecurity solutions they truly need, which are redundant, and which are complementary.
+As a result, business and IT leaders are left wondering what cybersecurity solutions they truly need, which ones are redundant, and which ones are complementary.

 So, this is Netsurion’s effort to clear the air, to help you separate fact from fiction, and ultimately make the best choice in cybersecurity solutions for your organization.

 This has been a hot term in recent years.
 Managed Detection and Response (MDR) is actually missing a word.
 That assumed word is “threat”, as in managed threat detection and response.
 Some argue that the missing word is “endpoint”, but then again, that gets into EDR, which yes, could be delivered as a managed service…but we’ll get into that later.